batubao/PhD-project/codes/README.md

-This folder contains Google Colab notebooks for the PhD experiments.
+This folder contains codes for the PhD project.
 Datasets, cached graph files, saliency files, and model checkpoints are not stored in this repository due to file size